vegtabird/cis667-final/README.md

 ```
 6.train
 before training,download the [data](https://github.com/vegtabird/sgf_data) here
-Unzip the downloaded file,there should shave a sgf file folder in the project
+Unzip the downloaded file,there should have a file folder named "sgf" in the project
 ```
 python cnn.py
 ```